iann0036/amazon-connect-cfn/README.md

 ## Usage

 Once the handler stack is created, you may use the below resources by adding the `AmazonConnectProvider` transform to your stack.
-This will transform your input template to convert the AWS::Connect::* resources into Custom Resources that will handle the lifecycle for that resource.
+This will transform your input template to convert the `AWS::Connect::*` resources into Custom Resources that will handle the lifecycle for that resource.

+Check out the [example_stack.yaml](example_stack.yaml) file for a comprehensive example.

 ## Provided Resource Types